usetech-llc/api/substrate/extrinsics.md

 ### setKeys(keys: `Keys`, proof: `Bytes`)
 - **interface**: api.tx.session.setKeys
-- **summary**: Sets the session key(s) of the function caller to `key`.
+- **summary**: Sets the session key(s) of the function caller to `keys`.
 Allows an account to set its session key prior to becoming a validator.
 This doesn't take effect until the next session.
 The dispatch origin of this function must be signed.  # <weight> - O(log n) in number of accounts. - One extra DB entry. # </weight>

 ___